 Measuring athletic success isn’t about counting wins, trophies or breaking world records.
 Achieving success doesn’t happen solely through physical prowess and natural talent.
 Relying on innate ability will only take an athlete so far, but it is through critical mental skills that an athlete will rise to success.

-Working as a professional athlete, being on the starting team, and earning accolades do not make a successful athlete.
+Being on the starting team and earning accolades do not make a successful athlete.
 Success is found in the pursuit of a goal, in the enjoyment of the activity, and in receiving satisfaction equal to the effort given.
 It’s a personal battle and challenge, overcome by pushing abilities to their furthest extent with the help of mental strength.

-Mental skills are a necessity for peak performance in athletic events, and are crucial for non-sports situations as well.
-Mental acuity is not found, but learned and developed by any athlete who gives an effort.
-Instruction and practice build not only physical skill, but enhance mental skills as well.
+Mental skills are a necessity for peak performance in athletic events and are crucial for non-sports situations as well.
+Mental acuity is not found but learned and developed by any athlete who gives an effort.
+Instruction and practice build not only physical skills but enhance mental skills as well.
 Similar to physical challenges, building mental skills involves struggle and a drive to excel.
 Success is about pushing through and improving.

 Attitude: Choose and Maintain

 Perhaps one of the most foundational skills to be acquired, attitude is a major part of success.
 Athletes first and foremost need to accept that attitude is a choice.
 Adopting a positive attitude will help individuals learn from both victories and failures, an important part of pursuing excellence.

 It’s important to note that excellence and perfection are separate and distinct.
 Excellence is attainable and perfection is unreachable.
 A positive attitude helps an athlete distinguish these and find success through excellence.
 Most importantly, attitude breeds a character of respect; inside the game and out.